-What is Impulse Turbine?
-Its Diagram and How it Works
+What is Impulse Turbine, Its Uses Diagram and How it Works?

-Impulse turbine is one of the simplest turbines out there, classified as hydro turbines along with reaction turbines.
+Impulse turbines are one of the simplest turbines out there, classified as hydro turbines along with reaction turbines.
 These turbines are group based on how the energy is exchanged between the fluid and the turbine.

 They are installed to convert the potential energy and kinetic energy of water flow into mechanical work.
 Hydropower plants extensively make use of an impulse turbine and it can be used for water pumping.